splunk/splunk-connect-for-snmp/docs/configuration/worker-configuration.md

 #### I have autoscaling enabled and experience problems with Mongo and Redis pod

-If MongoDB and Redis pods are crushing, and some of the pods are in infinite `Pending` state, that means you're over your resources and SC4SNMP cannot scale more.
+If MongoDB and Redis pods are crushing, and some of the pods are in an infinite `Pending` state, that means you've exhausted your resources and SC4SNMP cannot scale more.
 You should decrease the number of `maxReplicas` in workers, so that it's not going beyond the available CPU.

 #### I don't know how to set autoscaling parameters and how many replicas I need

-The best way to see if pods are overloaded is to run:
+The best way to see if pods are overloaded is to run the following command:

 ```yaml
 microk8s kubectl top pods -n sc4snmp